Queen Elizabeth the Queen Mother: Marriage

-Prince Albert, Duke of York—"Bertie" to the family—was the second son of King George V and Queen Mary.
+Prince Albert, Duke of York – "Bertie" to the family – was the second son of King George V and Queen Mary.
 He initially proposed to Elizabeth in 1921, but she turned him down, being "afraid never, never again to be free to think, speak and act as I feel I really ought to".
 When he declared he would marry no other, Queen Mary visited Glamis to see for herself the young woman who had won her son's love.
 She became convinced that Elizabeth was "the one girl who could make Bertie happy", but refused to interfere.
 At the same time, Elizabeth was courted by James Stuart, Albert's equerry, until he left the prince's service for a better-paid job in the American oil business.

 In February 1922, Elizabeth was a bridesmaid at the wedding of Albert's sister, Princess Mary, to Viscount Lascelles.
 The following month, Albert proposed again, but she refused him once more.
 Eventually in January 1923, Elizabeth agreed to marry Albert, despite her misgivings about royal life.
 Albert's freedom in choosing Elizabeth, not a member of a royal family, though the daughter of a peer, was considered a gesture in favour of political modernisation; previously, princes were expected to marry princesses from other royal families.
 They selected a platinum engagement ring featuring a Kashmir sapphire with two diamonds adorning its sides.

-The couple married on 26 April 1923, at Westminster Abbey.
+The couple married on 26 April 1923 at Westminster Abbey.
 Unexpectedly, Elizabeth laid her bouquet at the Tomb of the Unknown Warrior on her way into the abbey, in memory of her brother Fergus.
-Elizabeth became styled Her Royal Highness The Duchess of York.
+She was thereafter styled Her Royal Highness The Duchess of York.
 Following a wedding breakfast at Buckingham Palace prepared by chef Gabriel Tschumi, Elizabeth and Albert honeymooned at Polesden Lacey, a manor house in Surrey owned by the wealthy socialite and friend Margaret Greville.
-They then went to Scotland, where she caught "unromantic" whooping cough.
+They then travelled to Scotland, where she contracted "unromantic" whooping cough.
+The couple initially lived at White Lodge, Richmond Park, before moving to 145 Piccadilly.